 If you don't care about image accuracy, you can obtain higher brightness levels.
 We were able to momentarily reach 794 nits with the 2% window using the default settings of the 'Vivid' Picture Mode, Brightness set to 'Max', Contrast set to 'Max', Black Level set to 'High', Adv.
 Contrast enhancer set to 'High', and Color set to '60'.

-Excellent gray uniformity on the Sony A9G.
-There is no noticeable dirty screen effect, which is great news for sports fans.
-It has the same good performance in darker scenes, as well.
-Like previous OLED TVs, there are some very faint horizontal and vertical lines noticeable in a pitch black room when displaying near-black scenes.
+Gray uniformity is excellent.
+There's no noticeable dirty screen effect and uniformity in darker scenes is equally outstanding.
+Like previous OLED TVs, there are some very faint horizontal and vertical lines that are noticeable when displaying near-black scenes in a dark room.

 The TV features an auto-calibration feature, but you still need a colorimeter.